Military Training Agency: Office of Martial Arts Guards

-King Jeongjo's journey to Suwon Hwaseong accompanied by the Muyebyeolgam.

 The Office of Martial Arts Guards (무예청 (武藝廳)) was a division of the Military Training Agency, who served as guards for King Seonjo during the Imjin War.
 It was an organization composed of skilled martial artists who were responsible for guarding the five grand palaces and providing close protection to the king.
 The officers belonging to the office were specially referred to as Martial Arts Special Guards (무예별감) or simply Martial Guards ("무감", 武監).
 It was also known as the military officials (mugwan (무관 (武官)).

 The establishment process of the Office of Martial Arts Guards is detailed in King Sunjo of Joseon's work called Pure Study Records (순제고).
 The Office of Martial Arts Guards selected exceptional individuals with outstanding martial arts skills from the military training center (훈련도감).

 Dissolution

 However, in 1882 (King Gojong's 19th year), it was abolished as a result of the establishment of a new modern army called the Byeolgigun (별기군).
 Just before the abolition of the Training Headquarters, they opposed the new army and supported the Daewongun, leading to the Imo Incident.
 However, this rebellion was quickly suppressed, and the Training Headquarters was completely abolished.